oroinc/documentation/cookbook/how_to_create_global_js_component.rst

             - acmeui/js/app/modules/my-module

-First, we've added the module name to ``config.paths`` section.
-To make the module get into js-build (oro.min.js), otherwise building script won't be able to trace this dependency.
-And after we've added the module to ``config.appmodules`` list.
-And now the application will invoke this module on its start.
+First, we've added the module name to the ``config.paths`` section.
+Without it, the building script couldn't trace the dependency and the model wouldn't be added to the (oro.min.js) js-build.
+After that, we've added the module to the ``config.appmodules``list.
+Now the application will invoke this module aat the start.

 To see your component in action, you need to do few more things:

- - clear Symfony application cache ``php app/console cache:clear``.
-To update the cache and requirejs config in it.
+ - Clear the Symfony application cache ``php app/console cache:clear`` to update the cache and requirejs config in it.
- - reinstall assets ``php app/console assets:install``, if your assets are not installed as symlink's.
+ - Reinstall assets ``php app/console assets:install`` if your assets are not installed as symlink's.
- - rebuild js ``php app/console oro:requirejs:build``, if you are in production mode.
+ - Rebuild js ``php app/console oro:requirejs:build`` if you are in production mode.

 .. _`Page Component`: https://github.com/orocrm/platform/blob/master/src/Oro/Bundle/UIBundle/Resources/doc/reference/page-component.md
 .. _`Chaplin.Composer`: http://docs.chaplinjs.org/chaplin.composer.html